Mary M. Schroeder: Federal judicial service

 Schroeder was nominated by President Jimmy Carter on May 3, 1979, to the United States Court of Appeals for the Ninth Circuit, to a new seat authorized by 92 Stat.
 1629.
 She was confirmed by the United States Senate on September 25, 1979, and received her commission on September 26, 1979.
 She served as the first female chief judge of the Ninth Circuit from 2000 to 2007.
 She assumed senior status on December 31, 2011.

+Awards

+Schroeder has received numerous prestigious awards, including but not limited to: